Investor Information

 • NMFA Annual Audited Financial Statements / CAFRA

 There are several factors that lead to the PPRF’s AAA/Aa1 senior lien and AAA/Aa1 subordinate lien ratings.
 PPRF loan revenues pledged to PPRF bonds exceed bond debt service in every year, in part because NMFA makes PPRF disadvantaged loans at 0% and 2% and other equity loans that are not pledged to specific PPRF bond issues but the revenues from which can be used to pay PPRF bond debt service.
-In addition, the PPRF program receives 75% of all Governmental Gross Receipts Taxes (GGRT) generated in New Mexico.
+In addition, the PPRF program receives 75% of net Governmental Gross Receipts Taxes (GGRT) generated in New Mexico.

 GGRT is used as a credit enhancement and has never been used for debt service.
 GGRT comprises approximately 20% of PPRF revenue each year.
 After senior lien bond debt service and subordinate lien bond debt service is paid in June of each fiscal year, up to 35% of GGRT is appropriated by the New Mexico State Legislature to fund planning grants, water programs and other designated uses in statute.
 The remaining GGRT and all excess loan revenues flow through to NMFA to be used for such purposes as funding reserves and making new loans.